LYxiaotai/MDIC3/README.md

 The output inluding '[celltype_communication.txt](https://github.com/LYxiaotai/MDIC3/tree/main/data/test_data/result)' and '[cellular_communication.txt](https://github.com/LYxiaotai/MDIC3/tree/main/data/test_data/result)' will be put in your "target" directory.

-#### 2.2 Choice2:
-#### Use the MDIC3 Python package to infer cell-cell communications.
+#### 2.2 Choice2: Use the MDIC3 Python package to infer cell-cell communications.

-* 1. The MDIC3 Python package also provides two choices to obtain the GRN.
+* The MDIC3 Python package also provides two choices to obtain the GRN.

 * (1) Users can choose to first calculate the GRN using GNIPLR and then infer the cell-cell communication, the function is "lucky.GRN_GNIPLR(AA, gene_exp, step, process)":
-     AA：the matrix of single-cell gene expression data.
+*  AA：the matrix of single-cell gene expression data.
-     gene_exp: a python dictionary, where each gene name corresponds to a key of the dictionary, and the expression of each gene is stored as a list of numbers in the values of the dictionary. step：the user must select the step size for GNIPLR block calculation. process：the user must select the number of work processes used.
+*  gene_exp: a python dictionary, where each gene name corresponds to a key of the dictionary, and the expression of each gene is stored as a list of numbers in the values of the dictionary.
+*  step：the user must select the step size for GNIPLR block calculation.
+*  process：the user must select the number of work processes used.

 * (2) Users can also choose to import the GRN results calculated by other methods.

-* 2. Users can use the function "lucky.MDIC3_score(AA, GRN, labels, label_index)" to infer the cell-cell communications:
+* Users can use the function "lucky.MDIC3_score(AA, GRN, labels, label_index)" to infer the cell-cell communications:
-     AA：the matrix of single-cell gene expression data.
+* AA：the matrix of single-cell gene expression data.
-     GRN:
+* GRN:
-     labels：the user must select the step size for GNIPLR block calculation.
-     Label_index：the user must select the number of work processes used.
+* labels：
+* Label_index：

-The output of the function including the result of communication among single cells and the result of communication among different cell types.
-User can save the inferred results using the function "lucky.MDIC3_scoresave".
+* The output of this function including the result of communication among single cells and the result of communication among different cell types.
+User can save the inferred results using the function "lucky.MDIC3_scoresave(ccc_adjacency, type_adjacency, labels)"

-*

-More details can be found in 2.1 Choice1.

 #### There is a simple example below: